francisquinha/pencil/ESOF-docs/SoftwareArchitecture.md

 ### Deployment Diagram

-Although this project hasn't seen the green light for its full release, there's the opportunity for the anyone who wishes to make use of Pencil2D  without having to get the source code and compile it so they can run it on their machines.
-For Mac and Windows users there's the nightly build on BitBucket and for Linux users it's hosted by TuxFamily.
+Although this project has not seen the green light for its full release, there is the opportunity for the anyone who wishes to make use of Pencil2D  without having to get the source code and compile it so they can run it on their machines.
+For Mac and Windows users there is the nightly build on BitBucket and for Linux users it is hosted by TuxFamily.

 <div align ="center">
 	<img src= Deployment.png height=100% width=100%>
 </div>